 - Heavy cream - I wouldn't recommend subbing for something lower fat.
 You just won't get the full flavor, so don't compromise.

-- Garlic - it's an essential component to mashed potatoes, in my opinion.
-I like to mince the cloves using a garlic press so that it's faster and avoids sticky fingers.
+- Garlic – it’s an essential component to mashed potatoes, in my opinion

 - Scallions - a mild green onion that gives a fresh addition to these creamy mashed potatoes